-Studies in present-day non-industrialised societies show that sleep cycles for both adults and children are governed by the daily cycles of day and night.
+In present-day non-industrialised societies sleep cycles for both adults and children are governed by the daily cycles of day and night.
 Periods of darkness and daily activities provide a framework for regular periods of night-time sleep.
 Sleep also occurs during the day, however, and people drift into and out of sleep as needed, regularly waking from, and returning to, sleep during the night as well as in the day (Worthman and Melby 2002, Worthman 2008).
 Sleep time is not restricted, overall, and sleep itself takes place in a setting very unlike that of modern post-industrial society.
 Noise from other people and animals provide a background to sleep, and sleepers rest upon mats, skins, platforms, but there are no mattresses or pillows (Bower 1999).
-Researchers have suggested that sleep divided into segments - often proposed to be a period of around 8 hours divided by one or more periods of wakefulness - is characteristic of the sleeping patterns of human ancestors, and therefore represents an evolved norm for humans (Ekirch 2001).
+Researchers have suggested that segmented sleep – such as a sleep period of around 8 hours divided by one or more periods of wakefulness – is characteristic of the sleeping patterns of human ancestors, and therefore represents an evolved norm for humans (Ekirch 2001).

 Changing expectations for infant sleep

-Present-day UK sleeping arrangements -- sleeping alone or in pairs in warm, quiet, private rooms with spacious beds -- is a relatively recent historical development.
-Less than 200 years ago it was the norm, in UK and US households, for mothers and babies, and indeed for whole families, to sleep in close contact with each other.
+Present-day UK sleeping arrangements — sleeping alone or in pairs in warm, quiet, private rooms with spacious beds — is a relatively recent historical trend.
+Less than 200 years ago it was the norm in UK and US households for mothers and babies, and indeed for whole families, to sleep in close contact with each other.
 Around the world in non-Western cultures sleep is a social activity that people do in groups.
 Beds are basic, often on the floor, and pillows are thin or hard, or non-existent.
-Special rooms for bedrooms, special clothes for sleeping, and separate sleep locations for parents and children became popular as working people began to earn disposable income.
+Special rooms for sleeping, special clothes for sleeping, and separate sleeping spaces for parents and children became popular as working people began to earn disposable income.
 As houses and living arrangements changed, so did our sleep behaviour, and our attitudes about infant sleep.

 Nowadays Western parents often feel under pressure to help their babies develop independence at an early age.
 There is a common expectation that a ‘good’ baby sleeps through the night from an early age, sleeps alone, and does not require attention in the night.
 It is often a goal of parents to ‘help’ their baby accomplish this feat as quickly as possible.
 Based on what we know about infant evolutionary biology, expecting a human baby to sleep alone and for prolonged periods, seems rather unrealistic.
 The situation came about as a result of dramatic cultural and technological changes in Western society during the late 19th and early 20th centuries.
 These changes – notably industrialisation, the medicalisation of childbirth and the rise of ‘scientific parenting’ dramatically altered the ways in which adults and children lived, worked and slept.
 Some of these changes represented drastic yet untested alterations in baby-care practices, the effects of which are only just beginning to be understood.
 The mismatch in what today’s parents might expect regarding infant sleep, and their baby’s biological abilities regarding sleep, lead to some unnecessary conflicts.